 Distance & Drive Time: 356 miles, 6.5 hours

-If you have time on the way back, you can break up the drive by spending some time at the spots that you short-changed on the way up.
+If you have time on the way back, you can break up the drive by stopping at some spots that you missed on the way up.
 Or you can stop on the way back for one last redwood woods walk at one of the Sonoma or Marin County parks.
 These include: Roy’s Redwoods Preserve, Indian Tree Open Space Reserve, Mount Tamalpais State Park or Muir Woods National Monument.

 Oldest of living things what wisdomInscribed on the Julia Morgan fireplace.

 forests teach stirring men’s heart to